 - 1. Multiple beams: For beam transport reasons, there should be about twenty or more beamlets focussed through the reactor wall towards the target.
 This requirement is common to all approaches to ICF; lasers, light ions and heavy ions.
 Laser drivers, for example, may need several hundred beamlets, greatly complicating reactor design. - 2.
 Current amplification: Because of space charge effects, much higher current can be transported at high kinetic energy than is possible at low energy.
 A wide variety of techniques are used for current multiplication: - (a) Combining beams from different ion sources and pre-accelerators. - (b) Longitudinally compressing the beam while it is being accelerated.
 This can be visualized as it is actually done in practice; that is push the long bunch from the back so that the tail is going faster than the head.
 This process can be adjusted so that the current just peaks as it hits the target.
 All ion accelerator schemes for ICF, light ion and all variations of heavy ion accelerators, use longitudinal compression, or alternatively, a non-Liouvillian stacking technique. - (c) Storage rings: The most common method for increasing beam intensity is by stacking particles in a storage ring.
 The particles can then be accelerated, stored, switched to another storage ring, or directed towards a target.
-Storage rings are required with radio-frequency (RF) accelerator systems for HIF, as shown in Fig. 2, and are generally not used with Linear Induction Accelerators (LIA). - (d) Non-Liouvillian Methods: Liouville's Theorem is a general precept in all types of optical systems.
-As applied to accelerator systems, it says that ordinary beam manipulations can only reduce the quality of a beam, never improve it.
-Thus all the manipulations referred to above exact a price from the quality of the beam.
-There must be an emittance budget to ensure that the final result retains enough of the original source brightness to put a high percentage of the beam on the target.
-However, there have been a number of techniques invented, and some placed into routine application, which can improve the brightness of a particle beam, and are thus called "non-Liouvillian."
-One of these was proposed for HIF by Prof. Carlo Rubbia,^[4] Director of CERN, who has taken a special interest in HIF.
-Usually these non-Liouvillian techniques involve some means of changing the charge of an ion beam at a critical point, such as when it is being loaded into a storage ring.
-Typically, a laser beam, probably from a free electron laser (FEL), is tuned to an atomic or molecular resonance to cause charge change or molecular dissociation.
+Storage rings are required with radio-frequency (RF) accelerator systems for HIF, as shown in Fig. 2, and are generally not used with Linear Induction Accelerators (LIA).

 Figure 2.
 RF accelerator system with storage rings for current multiplication.
+Figure 2.
+Système d'accélérateur H.F. avec anneaux de stockage pour la multiplication du courant.